The site of the old Cottonwood Mall has visible signs of new life – and more buildings are on the way.

 Krivanec said he hopes to present designs for the townhomes and the single-family homes in early 2025 and have homes on the market by early 2026.

-A commercial bank campus is also slated for a 3.5-acre plot.
+A commercial bank campus also is slated for a 3.5-acre plot.
 Commissioners are considering whether to subdivide the plot, but recent plans point to a single commercial building “intended to be occupied by Chase Bank.”

-TriPointe Homes will also build six single-family estate homes on a separate lot, Krivanec said.
+TriPointe Homes also will build six single-family estate homes on a separate lot, Krivanec said.
 Design proposals have not yet been submitted, but Krivanec said he hopes homes will be on the market by early 2026.

 The plans also call for a lot of parking space, a fitness center, and more retail and entertainment options.